DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Introduction

 \section{Introduction}

 Wearable devices, such as smartwatches, rings, chest straps, and headbands equipped with multimodal physiological sensors, continuously capture time-series biosignals, such as electrocardiogram (ECG), galvanic skin response (GSR), and electroencephalogram (EEG).
 According to Grand View Research~\cite{grandview2024china}, the Chinese wearable device market exhibits strong growth potential, with projections indicating a 28.5\% compound annual growth rate (CAGR) from 2024 to 2030.
-As shown in Figure~\ref{fig:application}, these devices are widely utilized in numerous healthcare applications, such as emotion recognition for diverse populations~\cite{choksi2024sensemo,schmidt2018introducing, healey2005detecting, cano2024wearable}, disease diagnosis~\cite{he2025opentcm,yang2024drhouse}, and monitoring and managing chronic conditions (e.g., cardiovascular diseases, epilepsy, and diabetes)~\cite{li2024emomarker,chen2019committed,paoletti2019data,adepoju2024wearable, liang2018new, andrzejak2001indications,qi2025alzheimer}.
-However, training Machine Learning (ML) models with desirable generalizability using raw biosignals remains challenging~\cite{galaz2022comparison, bento2022comparing, lin2020comparison, gallo2025towards, cote2020interpreting}.
-In particular, large-scale labeling of multimodal biosignals is hindered by factors including cost, privacy concerns, and regulatory constraints, making raw data-based model training a suboptimal approach~\cite{li2024survey}.
+As shown in Figure~\ref{fig:overview}, these devices are widely utilized in numerous healthcare applications, such as emotion recognition for diverse populations~\cite{choksi2024sensemo,schmidt2018introducing, healey2005detecting, cano2024wearable}, disease diagnosis~\cite{he2025opentcm,yang2024drhouse}, and monitoring and managing chronic conditions (e.g., cardiovascular diseases, epilepsy, and diabetes)~\cite{li2024emomarker,chen2019committed,paoletti2019data,adepoju2024wearable, liang2018new, andrzejak2001indications,qi2025alzheimer}.
+However, training machine learning (ML) models to achieve desirable generalizability using raw biosignals remains challenging~\cite{galaz2022comparison, bento2022comparing, lin2020comparison, gallo2025towards, cote2020interpreting}.
+In particular, using raw multimodal biosignals to train deep learning models is hindered by factors including high data volume demand, privacy concerns, and regulatory constraints, making it a suboptimal approach~\cite{li2024survey}.
 In contrast, feature-based solutions have proven to be more effective for handling wearable biosignals with several advantages.
-First of all, they can effectively capture key information from biosignals, enabling improved domain generalization~\cite{bento2022comparing} and superior few-shot learning performance~\cite{lin2020comparison} across diverse healthcare applications.
-Additionally, these methods are well-suited for local deployment and real-time inference on resource-constrained wearable devices due to lower data dimensionality and reduced computational complexity~\cite{shukla2020half,georgiou2021comparison}.
-Furthermore, feature-based solutions are compatible with a wide range of ML models (e.g., SVM, Random Forest, XGBoost)~\cite{shoeibi2021comprehensive}, providing deployment flexibility across various hardware platforms.
+First of all, they can effectively capture key information from biosignals in \textit{relatively small-scale datasets}, enabling superior few-shot learning performance~\cite{lin2020comparison} and improved domain generalization~\cite{bento2022comparing} across diverse healthcare applications.
+Additionally, these methods are well-suited for \textit{local deployment and real-time inference} on resource-constrained wearable devices due to lower data dimensionality and model complexity~\cite{shukla2020half,georgiou2021comparison}.
+Furthermore, feature-based solutions are \textit{compatible with a wide range of lightweight ML models} (e.g., SVM, Random Forest, XGBoost)~\cite{shoeibi2021comprehensive}, providing deployment flexibility across various hardware platforms.
 For these reasons, feature extraction remains a critical approach for enabling wearable biosignal-based healthcare applications.